ox-it/wl-solr-search/INSTALL.md

 This implementation of Sakai Search works with solr in order to index and do full text search.

-It's recommanded to use Solr 3.6.x with Solr-Cell
+It's recommended to use Solr 3.6.x with Solr-Cell

 An example of configuration for Solr is available in the `impl/src/main/test/Resources/solr/conf` directory.